FrankBeatrice/NYTIMES/README.md

 New York Times article search built with React using the NYT APi

-Built Collabortivly with Rutgers Coding Bootcam
+Built Collaboratively with Rutgers Coding Bootcam